fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 ## Testnet:

+The Fleek Network operates the testnet in phases, with each phase having a broadened range of features that are evaluated and tested by the core team.
+Before each phase, guidelines for participation are communicated to the public.
+Thus important for Node Operators to follow the team announcements.

 Following the successful completion of Fleek Network [first Testnet Phases](https://blog.fleek.network/post/fleek-network-updated-roadmap-milestones), the core development team has been actively implementing the next set of core protocol functionalities, which include services, the reward's system, the broadcaster/synchronizer, as well as all identified improvements and fixes found during the phases.
 Learn more by checking the [roadmap](/docs/roadmap/).

 ### Prerequesites